Anton495/graph-isomorphism/README.md

 ![Virtual neural network](./figure/Network.png)

-One of the key concepts of the virtual neural network is the matrix indegree and outdegree.
+One of the key concepts of GVN is the matrix indegree and outdegree.
 Each row in this matrix corresponds to its own vertex.
 Furthermore, its rows do not have a fixed association with indices.

 ```python
 >>>